Born: United States of America

 Primarily active in: United States of America

-In November 1960, Bonney became director-Public Relations for Aerospace Corp., El Segundo, Calif, retiring from that post in 1971 to move to Frederick.
+In November 1960, Bonney became Director of Public Relations for Aerospace Corp., El Segundo, Calif, retiring from that post in 1971 to move to Frederick.

-Bonney had been writing a history of NACA, having completed his research and numerous interviews with aviation figures including Carles Lindbergh, Vannevar Bush and other involved in NACA's istory.
+Bonney had been writing a history of NACA, having completed his research and numerous interviews with aviation figures including Carles Lindbergh, Vannevar Bush, and other involved in NACA's history.
 He authored the book, 'The Heritage of Kitty Hawk,' published by W.W.
 Norton in 1962.

 Obituary (pg.6) : VERTIFLITE May/June 1975